DevonChorney/RewstProjects/Cove API Module/readme.md

 ## Requirements

-Core integration included by default<br />
+Cove API User with Supporter or higher permisisons.
+(Administrator or higher is required for Add User) Core integration included by default<br />
 Org Variables at the top level organization<br />
 cove_partner (This is the Customer ID for your Reseller customer level)<br />